-As many as 8 franchise teams comprising of both Men's and Women's squads will feature in it.
-Another major aspect of the Hundred is both the men and women squads will face the same opponents in a single night which means each day will have a double-header.
+As many as 8 franchise teams comprising of both Men's and Women's squads featured in the first edition of the tournament.
+Another major aspect of the Hundred was thatbboth the men and women squads faced the same opponents in a single night in double-header fixtures.

 2. LONDON SPIRIT.